Tejaswireddyallam/GDPFall2024-Group2/README.md

 09/06/2024 -I noted few points regarding project charter, I made a draft of project charter keypoints, I analysed how to document a project charter.

+09/06/2024
+I have coordinated in documenting project charter.
+I have also analysed the problem statement and made problem statement draft.